 Tracy was raised Catholic and educated by Dominican nuns.
-He conceded to learning because he wanted to be able to read movie subtitles, and movies fascinated him immensely.
-Tracy would view certain films frequently so that he could reenact some of the scenes with his friends.
+He conceded to learning because he wanted to be able to read movie subtitles and movies fascinated him immensely.
+Tracy would view certain films frequently so that he could reenact scenes with his friends.

-As a teenager, Tracy attended several Jesuit academies and his grades improved.
+Over the years, Tracy attended several schools in the Milwaukee area, which included Trowbridge Elementary School, among several others.
+As a teenager, Tracy attended various Jesuit academies and his grades improved.
 He later attended Marquette Academy, where he met future actor Pat O’Brien.
 The two started attending plays together, causing Tracy to develop an interest in theater.

-Tracy enlisted in the Navy when he turned 18 and was stationed at Naval Station Great Lakes in North Chicago.
-He was still a student when World War I ended, and was discharged when he achieved the rank of seaman second class.
+Tracy enlisted in the Navy when he turned 18 and was stationed at Naval Station Great Lakes.
+He was still a student when World War I ended and was discharged when he achieved the rank of seaman second class.

 Tracy made his stage debut as the male lead in The Truth and was well received in the role.
-Tracy organized an acting company with his friends, called “The Campus Players” and went on tour.
-At Ripon, Tracy also performed in The Valiant (1921) as the prisoner; The Great Divide (1921) as Phillip; and in Sintram of Skaserack (1922) as Sintram.
-While touring with the debate team, Tracy auditioned for the American Academy of Dramatic Arts in New York City (AADA), where he was offered a scholarship after performing a scene from one of his previous roles.
+He organized an acting company with his friends, called “The Campus Players” and went on tour.
+Tracy also performed in The Valiant (1921) as the prisoner; The Great Divide (1921) as Phillip; and in Sintram of Skaserack (1922) as Sintram.
+While touring with the debate team, Tracy auditioned for the American Academy of Dramatic Arts in New York City (AADA), for which he was offered a scholarship after performing a scene from one of his previous roles.

-Tracy began classes at AADA in 1922 and made his New York debut in The Wedding Guests.
-Three months later, he made his Broadway debut in R.U.R. and graduated from AADA in 1923.
-Tracy struggled in stock companies until his career took a positive turn when he partnered with actress Selena Royle.
-In 1926, Tracy was cast in the George M. Cohan play Yellow, and Cohan lauded Tracy’s acting skills.
-Cohan wrote a part just for Tracy in his hit play The Baby Cyclone.
+In the following years, Tracy struggled as part of different stock companies.
+His career eventually took a positive turn when he partnered with actress Selena Royle.
+In 1926, Tracy was cast in the George M. Cohan play Yellow.
+Cohan lauded Tracy’s acting skills and wrote a part just for Tracy in his hit play The Baby Cyclone.

 At Fox, Tracy was typecast in comedies and appeared in mostly unpopular films.
 Though Tracy received some attention for his role in The Power and the Glory (1933), his next few films were unremarkable to critics.
 He began to struggle with alcoholism and his contract with Fox was terminated by mutual consent.
 His 25 films for Fox mostly lost money at the box office.

 Nonetheless, MGM’s Irving Thalberg expressed interest in Tracy.
-His first film under the new contract was the quickly produced The Murder Man (1935).
-Thalberg began to strategically feature Tracy with MGM’s key actresses in order to build up his name, though Tracy did not receive top billing for these.
+His first film under the new contract was the rapidly-produced The Murder Man (1935).
+Thalberg began to strategically feature Tracy with MGM’s key actresses to build up his name, though Tracy did not receive top billing for these.

-Tracy soon became an established actor, carrying out memorable roles in Boys Town (1938), Dr. Jekyll and Mr. Hyde (1941), and Father of the Bride (1950), just to name a few.
+Tracy soon became an established film actor, carrying out memorable roles in Boys Town (1938), Dr. Jekyll and Mr. Hyde (1941), and Father of the Bride (1950).
 He also appeared in nine films with Katharine Hepburn, which included Woman of the Year (1942), Keeper of the Flame (1943), Without Love (1945), The Sea of Grass (1947), State of the Union (1948), Adam’s Rib (1949), Pat and Mike (1952), Desk Set (1957), and Guess Who’s Coming to Dinner (1967).

 This post is part of In the Good Old Days of Classic Hollywood’s Blogathon, entitled, “The Spencer Tracy & Katharine Hepburn Blogathon.”
 To access more information and read accompanying posts, please click on the following picture: